expressots/expresso-site-doc/docs/governance.md

 # Governance

-Expresso TS is built by its community.
+ExpressoTS is built by its community.
 We welcome and appreciate contributions of all kinds.
 There are many ways to help, from reporting issues, contributing code, and helping us improve our community.

 ## Core Team